AzizaHP/mobile_automation_todoist/README.md

 This repo is build using Katalon Studio Arm64 and Android Studio for android emulator.

-For Todoist android application is on file androidapp > com.todoist.apk (application id is com.todoist)
+Open project with Katalon Studio then follow this steps:

 Part 1: To create test project via API:
 - Run **tc-create_project** under Test Cases file.
   - Each API files is under Object Repository > API

 Part 2: After new project created, run the android emulator then run this part.
 You can use android emulator here https://github.com/AzizaHP/My_Application or you can use your own emulator.
 I use Device Manager Pixel 8 Pro VanillaIceCream.
+Make sure on your emulator has installed Todoist application.
+For Todoist android application is on file androidapp > com.todoist.apk (application id is com.todoist)
 - Run **tc-login_todoist**
   - It contains mobile automation for login to todoist app and check the new project was created.